The Game Plan (film): Cast

-Marv Albert and Boomer Esiason portray themselves, offering commentary in every game.
-Paul Pierce makes a brief cameo as he is seen attending the opening of Kingman's new restaurant in Boston.
-Steve Levy also portrays himself as part of one game's postgame coverage for SportsCenter.
-Stuart Scott makes a cameo as himself on SportsCenter giving a report on Joe Kingman.

 Production

 The Game Plan was filmed in the Boston, Massachusetts area.
 The movie was also filmed in three stadiums across the country: Gillette Stadium in Foxboro, Invesco Field at Mile High in Denver, Colorado and Sun Devil Stadium in Tempe, Arizona.

 Johnson's character taking ballet lessons is an indirect nod to Pro Football Hall of Fame wide receiver Lynn Swann, who took ballet lessons during his NFL career with the Pittsburgh Steelers.
 Swann later worked as a reporter for Disney-owned ABC and ESPN.
 Swann left Disney for a career in politics while The Game Plan was in pre-production.

 Reception

 Critical response

 Review aggregation website Rotten Tomatoes reports a 29% rating based on 103 reviews, and an average rating of 4.7/10.
 The website's critical consensus reads, "Despite The Rock's abundant charisma, The Game Plan is just another run-of-the-mill Disney comedy."
 On Metacritic, the film has a score of 44 out of 100, based on 23 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.